indoorLBS/ISQEA/README.md

 ### Query instance
 Queries instances for different datasets and query types could be seen in File Resource.

+### Objects
+The objects information for different datasets could also be found in File Resource.

 ### Code structure

 - dk.aau.cs.indoorqueries